Samurai Jack: The Shadow of Aku

 Samurai Jack: The Shadow of Aku is an action-adventure video game released in 2004 by Adrenium Games and published by Sega and based on the Samurai Jack animated television series on Cartoon Network.
 It is the second game based on the series after Samurai Jack: The Amulet of Time on the Game Boy Advance a year prior.
 The series' original voice actors, including Phil LaMarr, Mako Iwamatsu, Jeff Bennett, John DiMaggio, and Jennifer Hale, reprised their respective roles for the game.
 The game was released for the PlayStation 2 and GameCube.
 An Xbox version of the game was planned, but never released, even though it was included on the official Xbox 360 Backwards Compatibility list.

-It received "mixed" reviews according to the review aggregation website Metacritic.
+Samurai Jack: The Shadow of Aku received mixed reviews.
 With Shadow of Aku being unreleased on the Xbox, the next licensed Samurai Jack game, Battle Through Time, was released on August 21, 2020, becoming the first Samurai Jack game available on Microsoft platforms.